glbala87/ELLA_tool/docs/technical/production.md

 ## Setup environment

-There are a few environment variables that should be set.
+There are a few environment variables that should be set:

 | Variable  	    | Description  	                                 | Values  |
 |:--- | :---  | :---  |